 4 bedrooms ● Sleep 9 ● FREE secure WiFi ● Dog Welcome ● Loch View ● Short breaks all year ● Any day arrival ● Refurbished villa in the shoreside village of Carrick Castle.
 Perfect for family & friends.

-This characterful, 2 story holiday home has been totally refurbished.
-The work has been carried out to offer a good standard of accommodation and facilities while still retaining many of the original Victorian features.
+This characterful, 2 story villa offers a good standard of accommodation and facilities while still retaining many of the original Victorian features.

 Just yards from your front door you are on the shores of this scenic, tidal sea loch.
 Perfect for fishing, exploring the waters between the rocks with nets and strolling along the quiet loch side road.
 With views north towards Lochgoilhead, south to the entrance from Loch Long and mountains all around, this is a scenic and peaceful place to stay.

 Entry from the roomy, off-road parking area to the rear of the house with space for 3 or 4 cars, is via the back door, leading into a porch area.
 Carry on into the house to the spacious hallway where you will find a WC cloakroom and a broad, dramatic staircase.
 The drawing room is at the front of the house with a magnificent bay window giving you a full sweep of the ever changing panorama.
 This is the place to relax and socialise - with a baby grand piano, you can even enjoy live music if anyone in the party plays!